Impacts of California High-Speed Rail: Job training: The Central Valley Training Center

 The Central Valley Training Center (located in Selma, California) is an organization supported by the Authority and local non-profit and governmental organizations.
 Since 2020 it has provided hands-on, free, 12-week pre-apprenticeship programs in 11 trades to prepare Central Valley veterans, at-risk young adults, minority, and low-income populations for construction jobs on the CAHSR project.
 As of December 2023 it has graduated 11 cohorts, totaling over 176 students, and further assisted them by providing job placement as well as other support services.

-Annual Sustainability Reports
+Annual sustainability reports

 CAHSR is designed to be an entirely environmentally sustainable system.
 Each year since 2018 the Authority has produced a Sustainability Report.
 Highlights of the 2022 report are: